There are all kinds of things that you must keep track of when you’re going fishing.

 Once the pressure starts to rise after being in a period of low pressure, prepare yourself for a brief period of sluggish feeding behavior.

 The fish might take some time to turn back on.
-In fact, it can take a full 12 to 24 hours for them to start feeding again once the storm has moved through.
+It can take a full 12 to 24 hours for them to start feeding again once the storm has moved through.

 Fishing in High Pressure